liberland/Constitution/Constitution.md

 ### Article 17: Balanced Budget

-The Government's budget shall be kept in surplus or, at minimum, balanced.
-The Government shall not incur debts.
+The Government shall ensure a budget surplus or, at the very least, a balanced budget, abstaining from incurring any debt.
+Surplus funds shall be managed prudently and designated for their specified objectives.
+In the event of misuse or misallocation of funds, contributors shall be entitled to seek appropriate recourse.

 ### Article 18: Treasury